 37The Transformation of OpenAI From Nonprofit to \$29B For-Profit, THE SOCIABLE (Apr.
 5, 2023), https://sociable.co/business/the-transformation-of-openai-from-nonprofit-to-29b-for-profit/.
 38 "As a system like this learns from data, at develops skills that its creators never expected.
 It is hard to know how things might go wrong after millions of people start using it."
-See Cade Metz, What's the Future for AI?, THE N.Y.
-TIMES (Mar.
-31, 2023), https://www.nytimes.com/2023/03/31/technology/ai-chatbots-benefits-dangers.html; Jason Abbruzzese, The Tech Watchdog that Raised Alarms About Social Media is Warning About AI, NBC NEWS (Mar.
-22, 2023), https://www.nbcnews.com/tech/tech-news/tech-watchdog-raisedalarms-social-media-warning-ai-rcna76167 ("What's surprising and what nobody foresaw is that just by learning to predict the next piece of text on the internet, these models are developing new other leading experts, are united in believing the ultimate risk posed by AI is the collapse of civilization as we know it.
-And yet, they released the Products worldwide anyway, setting off a global AI arms race.
+See Cade Metz,

-- 56. Earlier this year, OpenAI raised another \$10B from its single corporate partner, Microsoft, increasing its then corporate valuation to \$29B and giving Microsoft a significant stake in the company.
-With that, the 180-degree transformation-from open nonprofit for the benefit of humanity to closed corporate profit machine fueled by greed and market power-was complete. - 57.
+- 43. Earlier this year, OpenAI raised another \$10B from its single corporate partner, Microsoft, increasing its then corporate valuation to \$29B and giving Microsoft a significant stake in the company.
+With that, the 180-degree transformation-from open nonprofit for the benefit of humanity to closed corporate profit machine fueled by greed and market power-was complete. - 44.
 OpenAI's shift in organizational structure has raised eyebrows given its unprecedented nature, and the moral and legal questions it raises.
-AI researchers, ethicists, and the public share concerns about the conflict between OpenAI's original mission to benefit humanity on the one hand and the current profit-driven motives of investors, chiefly Microsoft, on the other.39 They worry that OpenAI is prioritizing short-term financial gains over long-term safety and ethical considerations, as exemplified by the sudden deployment of the Products for widespread commercial use despite all the known dangers.40 Moreover, as one commentator noted, "there are various different ways to make hundreds of millions of dollars, but historically 'starting a nonprofit' has not been one of them." - 58.
-Elon Musk, an original non-profit funder and founder, was more blunt as to the seismic shift: "I'm still confused as to how a non-profit to which I donated ~100M somehow became a \$30B market cap for-profit."
-He noted, "OpenAI was created as an open source (which is why I named it 'Open' AI), non-profit company to serve as a counterweight to Google, but now it has capabilities that no one expected. . .
-So just by learning to predict the next character on the internet, it's learned how to play chess."
-Others have also commented on the technology continuing to display unintended and unpredictable emergent capabilities.
-Jason Wei, 137 Emergent Abilities of Large Language Models, JASON WEI (Nov.
-14, 2022), https://www.jasonwei.net/blog/emergence; Stephen Ornes, The Unpredictable Abilities Emerging from Large AI Models, QUANTA MAG.
-(Mar.
-16, 2023), https://www.quantamagazine.org/the-unpredictable-abilities-emerging-from-large-ai-models-20230316/.
+AI researchers, ethicists, and the public share concerns about the conflict between OpenAI's original mission to benefit humanity on the one hand and the current profit-driven motives of investors, chiefly Microsoft, on the other.39 They worry that OpenAI is prioritizing short-term financial gains over long-term safety and ethical considerations, as exemplified by the sudden deployment of the Products for widespread commercial use despite all the known dangers.40 Moreover, as one commentator noted, "there are various different ways to make hundreds of millions of dollars, but historically 'starting a nonprofit' has not been one of them." - 45.
+Elon Musk, an original non-profit funder and founder, was more blunt as to the unpredictable-abilities-emerging-from-large-ai-models-20230316/.